Board of Directors

 Retired Clinical Laboratory Scientist at Stanford Hospital Health and Clinics.
 She worked at Stanford at the Special Coagulation Laboratory working with patients that has been bleeding or clotting problems.

 Marietta is also a realtor with Legacy Real Estate and Associates and is a Senior Real Estate Specialist.
-She is an active community leader and an instrumental part of St. Joan of Arc Catholic Church Pilipino community in San Ramon.
-She started the Simbang Gabi ministry at her church and had successfully led a number of fundraisers.
-Some were concerts of invited famous choirs from the Philippines.
-She also started the annual Adobo Feed dinner and this event had different cultural themes.
+She is an active community leader and an instrumental part of St. Joan of Arc Catholic Church Filipino community in San Ramon.
+She started the Simbang Gabi ministry at her church and had successfully led a number of fundraisers including concerts of famous choirs from the Philippines.

 Marietta is an active part of her community.
 She loves inspiring teens to learn and grow their faith.
 She is also an active part of Saint Joan of Arc Music Ministry.
-She sings in the choir, she is a cantor, plays guitar with the St. Joan Band and lately she just learned how to do the handbells.
-Marietta loves to play her violin, ukulele and piano.
+She is a cantor, sings in the choir, plays guitar with the St. Joan band and lately she just learned how to do the handbells.
+In her spare time, Marietta loves to play her violin, ukulele and piano.

 Melinda Martin